-Priday, I August 202 Day 3 Friday, 1 August 2025 ---------------------- ------- -----------------------
+Day 3 Friday, 1 August 202 -----------------------------------

-Time Session 8:45-10:00am Session 8: Case and Legislative update Speakers: Bernard Goh, State Revenue Office Tasmania, Shohana Mohan, EY, Sarah Shaw, EY This session provides the perennial round-up and review of the year's duties, payro outline some of the most important legislative changes and developments over the • 10:00-10:30am Morning tea Duties Stream Payroll Tax Stream 10:30am-12:00pm Session 9A: Duties - The big ones Speakers: Joanne Seve, State Taxes Consultant, Sarah Shaw, EY, Session 9B: Payroll tax - The big ones Speakers: Philip Magoffin, PPM Tax & Legal, Shohana Mohan, EY, Rosie Muirden, PwC Jacqueline Wood, CTA, KPMG A panel, comprised of leaders in tax practice and administration, will discuss and analyse the most significant duties cases, the issues they bring to light, and implications for practice and administration.
+Time Session 8:45-10:00am Session 8: Case and Legislative update Speakers: Bernard Goh, State Revenue Office Tasmania, Shohana Mohan, EY, Sarah Shaw, EY This session provides the perennial round-up and review of the year's duties, payroll tax and land tax cases.
+A representative from the State Revenue offices will also outline some of the most important legislative changes and developments over the past 12 months across the eight states and territories.
+10:00-10:30am Morning tea Duties Stream Payroll Tax Stream 10:30am-12:00pm Session 9A: Duties - The big ones Speakers: Joanne Seve, State Taxes Consultant, Sarah Shaw, EY, Session 9B: Payroll tax - The big ones Speakers: Philip Magoffin, PPM Tax & Legal, Shohana Mohan, EY, Rosie Muirden, PwG Jacqueline Wood, CTA, KPMG A panel, comprised of leaders in tax practice and administration, will discuss and analyse the most significant duties cases, the issues they bring to light, and implications for practice and administration.
 A panel, comprised of leaders in tax practice and administration, will discuss and analyse the most significant payroll cases, the issues they bring to light, and implications for practice and administration.
 12:00-1:00pm Lunch 1:00-2:00pm Session 10A: When GST and state tax issues intersect Speaker: Matthew Cridland, CTA, K + L Gates Session 10B: Problems without answer - Where things don't work Speaker: Rosie Muirden, PwC Understanding how GST interacts with state-based taxes is essential for effective property transaction structuring.
 This session examines key areas where federal and state tax regimes intersect, focusing on complex compliance and planning issues, including: Leveraging real life examples and trends, this session will discuss topical questio currently unanswerable by the payroll tax legislation and guidance.
 Case studies and potential solutions to these questions will also be discussed.
 The ATO's GST ruling on development leases and its implications for duty and land tax Structuring sales as going concerns to reduce transfer duty and address ATO scrutiny of GST risks The benefits and GST limitations of duty partition concessions, particularly for residential property GST and duty implications of joint developments structured as partnerships; and The impact of GST withholding on development agreements, especially in Victoria, and its effect on payment flows in residential projects.